PeterGilles/Syllabifier-for-Luxembourgish/README.md

 ## Limitations

 - Compounds like `b l i n t d aː ʀ m o p e ʀ ɑ ts i̯ əʊ n` where the `m` is falsely attributed to the next syllable, because `m o` is of course a permitted onset.
+To solve this, a morphological pre-segmentation would be necessary.

 - Intervocalic single consonants after short vowel are ambisyllabic and should thus be attributed to both syllables, which is not possible in this framework.
 In `ʃ t ʀ e k ə l` the